 In columns 3-7 of Table 5, we excluded organizations from the analysis based on their NTEE 1 coding.
-16 Excluding just one group of organizations changes the estimation of crowdout and the allocation of the crowd-out between direct and indirect channels.
-For example, if we exclude the charities that are classified as crime or legal related (NTEE 1 code "I"), the total crowd-out is reduced to 55 percent.
-Approximately 80 percent of the crowd-out is attributable to a decline in fund-raising and 20 percent is attributable to a decline in private donations.
-Overall, excluding the different types of organizations suggests that total crowd-out ranges between 55 and 77 percent.
-The indirect crowd-out attributable to a decline in fund-raising ranges between 42 and 73 percent, or between 80 and 132 percent of total crowd-out.
-The direct reaction by private donors ranges between a crowd-out of 20 percent and a crowd-in of 32 percent
+Excluding just one group of organizations changes the estimation of crowd-out and the allocation of the crowd-out between direct and indirect channels.
+For example, if we exclude the charities that are classified as crime or legal related (NTEE 1 code "I"), the total crowd-out is reduced to 55%.
+Approximately 80% of the crowd-out is attributable to a decline in fundraising and 20% is attributable to a decline in private donations.
+Overall, excluding the different types of organizations suggests that total crowd-out ranges between 55 and 77%.
+The indirect crowd-out attributable to a decline in fundraising ranges between 42 and 73%, or between 80 and 132% of total crowd-out of 20% and a crowd-in of 32%.